 Procedure (70-83 minutes)

 Instruct the WC that they are going to read some predictions of life in the year 2050.
 Instruct the Ss to first create a sentence from each of the prompts.
-"Use the future simple, continuous, or perfect tense to create a sentence from each of the prompts."
+"Use the FUTURE SIMPLE, FUTURE CONTINUOUS, or FUTURE PERFECT [write on the WB] tense to create a sentence from each of the prompts."
 Divide the WC into groups and distribute the 'Future Predictions' HO.
 Provide FB for EC and to verify that the sentences are grammatically correct.
 Instruct the groups to discuss these predictions.
 "Which of these predictions do you agree with and which do you disagree with?
 Why?"
 Following GW discussion, bring the WC together for FB.
 Write on the WB OPTIMISTIC and PESSIMISTIC.
 Elicit from the WC the meaning for these two terms.
 Refer the WC to the 'Future Predictions' HO.
 "Which of these predictions would you label as 'optimistic' about the future and which would you label as 'pessimistic' about the future?"
 Write the Ss' answers on the WB.

 Inform the WC that they are going to find out how optimistic--or pessimistic--their fellow peers are.
 "Your teacher wants to know who is the most optimistic, and the most pessimistic, person in this class."
 Instruct the WC that they will need to ask two of their peers some questions concerning the future and certain difficult situations.
 "There are four possible answers, to each of the 5 questions, that your fellow peer must choose from.
 After you get an answer from your fellow peer, ask for a reason for 'why' they chose the answer that they did."
 Demonstrate the activity with a Ss first.
 Provide the Ss with at least 15-20 minutes to complete the activity.
 As the activity begins to quiet down, bring everyone together for some WC FB and to determine who is the most optimistic, and the most pessimistic, person in the prep class.